jdmremi/Jisho-Anki-Exporter/README.md

 # Installation

-- Requires [AnkiConnect](https://ankiweb.net/shared/info/2055492159) to be installed as an add-on to Anki.
+- Requires [AnkiConnect](https://ankiweb.net/shared/info/2055492159) to be installed as an add-on in Anki.
 - Requires the provided Anki preset deck.

 1) Download the contents of this repository and open the template deck in Anki.